When does Parameter-Efficient Transfer Learning Work for Machine Translation?: Introduction

 PEFTs can produce results that are competitive with full fine-tuning.
 For instance, adapters can match full fine-tuning performance on the GLUE benchmark using only 2-4\% additional parameters \citep{houlsby2019parameter}.
 However their potential for MT has not been fully explored.
 Prior studies indicate that PEFTs designed for classification tasks can fail for MT \cite{adapt}, and it is not known how source and target language characteristics affect PEFTs' performance.

 In this work, we provide a comprehensive analysis of PEFTs for MT.
-For our analysis, we consider: (1) different pre-trained models with varying size from 484 million to 1.2 billion total parameters, (2) several PEFTs, and (3) typographically and geographically diverse languages.
-Moreover, we vary the number of tuned parameters, resulting in different parameter `budgets' for each fine-tuning experiment, ranging from 0.03\% to 10\% of the total number of model parameters.
-Our main research questions are: \begin{enumerate}[leftmargin=*,labelindent=0cm, label=RQ\arabic*:, ref=RQ\arabic*] \item For a given parameter budget, which \peft{} works best? \item How does language similarity affect the performance of PEFTs for different parameter `budgets'? \item How does (i) the pre-training objective, and (ii) the size of the parent model affect the performance of \peft{}s? \item Do PEFTs work better than fine-tuning for small dataset sizes? \end{enumerate} \paragraph{Key Findings} \textbf{1)} We found methods which introduce new parameters to a pre-trained model, namely adapters and prefix tuning, give us the best performance (\S~\ref{sec:compare-methods}). \ahmet{Of these, adapters retain good performance as the number of new parameters is increased, while prefix-tuning falls behind.} \textbf{2)} We found a large variation across language pairs in terms of PEFTs' performance.
+For our analysis, we consider: (1) different pre-trained models which vary in size from 484 million to 1.2 billion total parameters, (2) several PEFTs, and (3) typographically and geographically diverse languages.
+Moreover, we vary the number of tuned parameters, resulting in different parameter `budgets', ranging from 0.03\% to 10\% of total model parameters.
+Our main research questions are: \begin{enumerate}[leftmargin=*,labelindent=0cm, label=RQ\arabic*:, ref=RQ\arabic*] \item For a given parameter budget, which \peft{} works best? \item How does language similarity affect the performance of PEFTs for different parameter `budgets'? \item How does (i) the pre-training objective, and (ii) the size of the parent model affect the performance of \peft{}s? \item Do PEFTs work better than fine-tuning for small dataset sizes? \end{enumerate} \paragraph{Key Findings} \textbf{1)} We found methods which introduce new parameters to a pre-trained model, namely adapters and prefix tuning, give us the best performance (\S~\ref{sec:compare-methods}). \ahmet{As we increase the number of new parameters, adapters retain good performance, while prefix-tuning falls behind.} \textbf{2)} We found a large variation in PEFTs' performance across language pairs.
 Specifically, the distance between the source and target languages is negatively correlated with performance, especially for methods tuning the smallest number of parameters and methods tuning a subset of existing parameters (like bias terms or cross attention) (\S~\ref{sec:lang-related}). \textbf{3)} We observe that increasing model size, but keeping the same number of fine-tuned parameters, substantially increases MT performance (\S~\ref{sec:model-size}).
 Finally, \textbf{4)} we observe that adapters perform better than full fine-tuning for small datasets, with the advantage for adapters increasing as dataset size gets smaller (\S~\ref{sec:data-size}).